braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/more_people_in_control_group.md

 # Why Is My Control Group So Large?

-When you created your Canvas, you may have expected your audience to split evenly between your Control Group and your Variant, like in [our example](#example) below.
+When you created your Canvas, you may have expected your audience to split evenly between your control group and your variant, like in [our example](#example) below.
 We can explain why that is and how to fix it!

 Which group a user joins (either the Control Group or a Variant group) depends on their settings.
 A user will enter a Canvas when they fit all of your criteria defined in the [Entry Step][1].
 When setting up your Canvas, you define what percentage of users will enter each variant and the control group.